raphlev/WTPyScripts/windchill/datamodel_extractor/README.md

 - **Type Handling**: Processes type definitions within the XML, extracting essential properties and characteristics.
 This functionality supports the detailed analysis and mapping of type-specific data.

-- **OIR Processing**: Extracts and processes Object Initialization Rules from the XML, translating complex initialization logic into a readable and manageable format.
+- **OIR Processing**: Extracts and processes Object Initialization Rules from the XML.

-- **Lifecycle Configuration**: Manages the extraction of lifecycle configurations, enabling a clear understanding of state transitions, policies, and related metadata.
+- **Lifecycle Configuration**: Manages the extraction of lifecycle configurations (states only).

 ##### Shared Functionality